Law firms recruit Marshall fire survivors for civil lawsuits against Xcel

 Xcel did not respond to a request for a comment on the lawsuits, but the company strongly objected to the findings of the government's investigation, contending in a statement that it didn't have a chance to review what the company called the sheriff office's “flawed" analysis.

-The first claim was entered by Spreter-Petiprin, a California firm which specializes in wildfire litigation and which counts the Wenzels among its almost 80 clients.
+The first claim was entered by Spreter-Petiprin, a California firm that specializes in wildfire litigation and which counts the Wenzels among its almost 80 clients.

 “We have been watching the Marshall fire case from right after it happened,” said wildfire litigator Ben Petiprin.